The Ford Maverick is officially back in the market as a hybrid truck. Let’s take a deep-dive into what Ford offers in its new pickup.

 The chief rival to the Ford Maverick will be the Hyundai Santa Cruz.

-What will be the price of the Ford Maverick?
+What is price of the Ford Maverick Hybrid?

 The Maverick hybrid is priced between $19,995 – $25,490.

 All images used in the story come from the Ford Media Center